mlopezracine/CART360/ASSIGNMENTS/ASSIGNMENT_THIS/README.md

 # CART360

-#Assignment THIS
+#Assignment THIS <br>
-ArduinoCodeTHIS.zip contains all the code used for our project. videoTHIS.mp4, presenting our project in motion.
+ArduinoCodeTHIS.zip contains all the code used for our project. <br>
+videoTHIS.mp4, presenting our project in motion. <br>
 Pictures of our projet are included in our document PDF.